Flow Cytometry Shared Resource

 Reservations to Use the Equipment

-Investigators reserve time on the FACS Caliburs and FACS Canto via a Web-based public calendar that is accessible to all institutional users.
+Investigators reserve time on the FACS Calibur, BD Accuri and FACS Canto via a Web-based public calendar that is accessible to all trained institutional users.

 Reservations for sorting time on the FACS Aria are made by direct communication with Dr. James Wood or Beth Holbrook, as these individuals are responsible for performing the sorts.
 (See contact information below).
 Cost for instrument utilization is as follows:

-Cancer Center members performing cancer related studies receive a 50 percent subsidy.
+Cancer Center members performing cancer related studies receive a 30 percent subsidy for cancer-related projects.

 The directors provide consultative services at no charge to the investigator for discussions regarding experiment design, execution or interpretation.
 In many cases, this saves the investigator time and resources by preventing mistakes in the initial experimental design that may not be obvious to less experienced users.
 Investigators also have access to the wide network of pre-eminent flow cytometry users from academia and industry via personal introductions by Dr. Wood, who has extensive connections in this field.

-Hands-on training is provided for individuals who would like the ability to acquire their data on either the FACS Caliburs or FACS Canto.
-Dr. Martha Alexander-Miller should be contacted directly to schedule for the one of the monthly training sessions.
+Hands-on training is provided for individuals who would like the ability to acquire their data on the FACS Calibur, BD Accuri C6 or FACS Canto.
+Dr. Martha Alexander-Miller should be contacted directly to schedule for the one of the monthly training sessions for the FACS Calibur.
+The training for the BD Accuri is coordinated by Dr. James Woor.
+The training for the FACS Canto is coordinated by Dr. Martha Alexander-Miller.
 (See contact information below)

 Martha Alexander-Miller, PhD, Director